-Figure 1 Solution of the joint venture are:

-ING Australia Limited is owned 51% by ING Group and 49% by ANZ.
+Key details of the joint venture are: ING Australia Limited is owned 51% by ING Group and 49% by ANZ.

-Both shareholders have an equal say in strategic decisions with a number of matters requiring the approval of both shareholders (i.e. require unanimous approval).
+Both Abstand Infinite is owned by not one of the by NCL.
+Both Shareholders have an equal say in strategic decisions with a number of matters requiring the approval of both shareholders (i.e. require unanimous approval).
 These include major items of capital expenditure, acquisitions or disposals in excess of \$20 million and changes to the Board structure.
 Equal board representation with four Group nominees and four ING Group nominees.
-All key issues (including business plans, major capital expenditure, acquisitions etc) require unanimous Board approval.
+All key issues (including business plans, major capital expenditure, acquisitions etc) require unanimous Board optic Spread by the provided and the p